linzhangUCA/linzhanguca.github.io/_pages/about.md

 toc: false
 ---

 I joined University of Central Arkansas in 2021.
-I am currently serving as an Assistant Professor in the [Department of Physics and Astronomy](https://uca.edu/physics/).
-Previously, I was a Sr. Research Associate in [IRAS Lab](https://irasatuc.github.io/) at University of Cincinnati.
+I am currently serving as an Assistant Professor in the [Department of Physics, Astronomy, and Engineering](https://uca.edu/physics/).
+Previously, I was a Sr. Research Associate in [IRAS Lab](https://ceas.uc.edu/research/centers-labs/intelligent-robotics-and-autonomous-systems-laboratory.html) at University of Cincinnati.

 For more details, please see my [CV](/cv/).